PlanterApp/planter_blog/content/posts/leaf-mold/index.md

 **Step 2: Shred and Contain**

 * Shred some of the leaves by running over them with a lawnmower a couple of times, or by rubbing them between your hands.
 This increases the decomposable surface area.
 Some leaves should be left whole.
 * Stuff the leaves into your bag of choice (plastic or paper \[I prefer paper]) or a dedicated leaf pile in a cool, shady area.
-Paper bags may start to decompose, so you may need to double-bag.
+Both methods work well—it’s mostly about space and convenience.
+Note that paper bags may start to decompose, so you may need to double-bag.
-* If you are creating your leaf mold in a pile (or compost bin), placing a waterproof or weed-suppressing membrane, such as burlap, underneath the leaf pile helps the pile to retain moisture.
+* If you are creating your leaf mold in a pile (or compost bin), placing a waterproof or weed-suppressing membrane, such as burlap, underneath the leaf pile helps the pile to stay damp.
 * If using bags, poke a few small holes near the top for airflow and the bottom for drainage.
 A pencil works well for this.

 **Step 3: Add Water and Wait**

 * Lightly moisten the leaves—they should be damp but not soaking wet.
-* Store the filled bags of leaves or pile in a cool, shady spot and check every few weeks, adding water as needed to maintain moisture.
+* Store the filled bags of leaves or pile in your chosen shady spot and check every few weeks, adding water as needed to maintain moisture.
 * Turn the leaves (by shaking or with a trowel) occasionally to encourage healthy fungi (both aerobic and anaerobic, for you fungi enthusiasts) to decompose the leaves more quickly and efficiently.

 **Step 4: Use in Your Garden**